canonical/ubuntu-mir/README.md

 RULE:   expectation for those packages is to vendor (and own/test) all
 RULE:   dependencies (except those provided by the rust runtime itself).
 RULE:   This implies that all the rules for vendored builds always
 RULE:   apply to them.
-In addition
+In addition:
+RULE:   - The rules and checks for rust based packges are preliminary and might
+RULE:     change while finalizing the rust toolchain in main and while
+RULE:     processing the first few rust based packages.
 RULE:   - Rust builds using librust-*-dev packges will populate the attribute
-RULE:     `X-Cargo-Built-Using`, right now this is expected not to be present.
+RULE:     `Built-Using`, right now this is expected not to be present as
+RULE:      - for now - all rust dependencies shall be vendored.
 RULE:   - It is expected rust builds will use dh-cargo so that a later switch
 RULE:     to non vendored dependencies isn't too complex (e.g. it is likely
 RULE:     that over time more common libs shall become stable and then archive